bitburner-official/bitburner-src/src/Documentation/doc/en/programming/darknet.md

 ### Looting servers with dnet.openCache and dnet.phishingAttack

 Sometimes you will find valuable data in .cache files on servers you unlock.
 They can contain money or experience, programs, or even stock market access keys.
 They can be opened via `run` from the terminal, or `dnet.openCache` from a script on that server.
+You can use `ns.ls(ns.getHostname(), '.cache')` to identify if any .cache files exist on the current server.

 Once you have access to a darknet server, you can begin to use it for your own purposes.
 One option is to run `dnet.phishingAttack()` to raise your charisma levels and to try and con money out of the less tech-savvy middle managers out there.
 Occasionally you will even lift .cache data files from the attempt!